jcervas/PA_LWV/README.md

 three of the districts so that, in a good Republican year, Republicans will do better under their plan than under the Democratic plan.

+### Probabilistic Projections of Partisan Outcomes for Four Plans at 50% Vote-Share
 |                                 | 2011 Enacted               | Joint Legislative     | Gov. Wolf             | 2018 Court Remedial        |
 |---------------------------------|----------------------------|-----------------------|-----------------------|----------------------------|
 | Mean Seat Share                 | 12.2R-5.8D                 | 11.7R-6.3D            | 10.8R-7.2D            | 10.2R-7.8D                 |